THURSDAY’S STATS AND FACTS (84 teams across ten venues):

 –> More than one-fourth of the area encompassed by this independent nation is situated BELOW sea level.
 That area is home to more than four million of this country’s residents.
 What is this country? (you’ll find the answer later in this blog)

 Tonight’s game of Pour House Trivia at Quincy’s was… overshadowed we’ll say.
-There was important sporting even going on apparently.
+There was an important sporting event going on apparently.
 I may or may not have been complicit in it…

 The game itself went pretty quickly and uneventfully.
 Unless you count the constant heckling from the peanut gallery for my choice of attire.
 I can’t imagine what they were all so upset about… We did have a few rough patches in game though; between the entire field, we had all six of Henry VIII’s wives named as the mother of King Edward VI, and just about everyone got tripped up on the thickening agent question; completely understandable that roux would be a popular wrong answer, but I wasn’t expecting to hit so many teams!